melkyades/smalldbg/README.md

-# SmallDBG — minimal debugger library (barebones)
+# SmallDBG — minimal debugger library

 SmallDBG is a tiny, cross-platform C++ library that provides a minimal debugger API.
-This repository contains a barebones skeleton implementation (MIT licensed) so you can extend, integrate, and wire platform-specific back-ends later.
+This repository contains a working implementation (MIT licensed) with platform-specific back-ends that you can extend and integrate.

-This initial implementation contains a minimal Windows backend (skeleton) and demonstrates how the API will be used from C++ (and how it might be scripted from other languages like Smalltalk via the C API).
-The public types now include an architecture enum (`smalldbg::Arch`) so backends can support x64, arm64 and riscv64 targets.
+The current implementation includes a functional Windows backend using the Debug API and demonstrates how the API can be used from C++ (and how it might be scripted from other languages like Smalltalk via the C API).
+The public types include an architecture enum (`smalldbg::Arch`) so backends can support x64, arm64 and riscv64 targets.

-Features in this barebones update:
+Features:
-- Minimal C++ Debugger class with attach/launch/detach, resume/step, breakpoint API
+- C++ Debugger class with attach/launch/detach, resume/step, breakpoint API
-- Minimal Windows backend (simulated behaviour for now) and a tiny test program
+- Functional Windows backend with real process debugging support
+- Memory read/write operations
+- Register access (x64/ARM64)
+- Breakpoint management (set/clear/list)
-- Cross-platform CMake build
+- Cross-platform CMake build system
+- Test harness with test target program

 Next steps you can take:
-- Implement remaining platform backends (Linux ptrace / macOS / additional Windows features)
+- Implement remaining platform backends (Linux ptrace / macOS)
-- Add Smalltalk language bindings via the C API where needed
+- Add your own language bindings via the C API
+- Extend test coverage for edge cases
-- Add more tests and integration harnesses
+- Add more debugging features (watchpoints, symbol resolution, etc.)

 Build (Linux / macOS / Windows with CMake):